Making Progress Based on False Discoveries: Problem setup

 \section{Problem setup}

 We next describe our setting.
 We consider the problem of adaptiveness within the context of stochastic convex optimization.
 We consider an interaction between an analyst $A$ and a first-order optimization oracle, $\O_F$.
-At the beginning of the interaction the analyst chooses a function $f$ and a distribution $D$\footnote{Having the analyst choose the distribution is a little bit unatural in this setting, as generally the analyst wants to optimize the risk.
-However, since our focus is not to produce optimization algorithms but to analyze them, this will not be a restriction}.
+At the beginning of the interaction the analyst chooses a function $f$ and a distribution $D$.
 Then a sample $S=\{x_1,\ldots,x_m\}$ is drawn and provided to the oracle.
 The interaction then proceeds for $T$ rounds, where at round $t\in[T]$ the analyst queries for a point $w_t$, and the oracle returns $\O_F(w_t)\in \reals^d$.
 The query points $w_1,\ldots, w_T$ may depend on the distribution $D$ and the oracle answer $\O_F(w_t)$ may depend on the sample $S$, the function $f$, as well as on the sequence of previously seen $w_1,\ldots w_{t-1}$.

-\paragraph{Gradient Descent} Let us now describe the algorithm GD, with learning rate $\eta>0$, within our framwork.
-For every $\eta>0$ we let GD with learning rate $\eta$ be defined by the following update at each iteration $t\ge 1$ (setting $w_1=0$):
+\paragraph{Gradient Descent} Within our framework we describe GD as the following procedure: For every $\eta>0$ we let GD with learning rate $\eta$ be defined by the following update at each iteration $t\ge 1$ (setting $w_1=0$):

 where $\Pi$ is the projection operator over the $\ell_2$-unit ball.
-Notice that, if $\O_F$ has an access to an exact first order oracle for $f$, $\O_{\nabla f}$, and returns the empirical mean at each iteration then we obtain full-batch GD as described in \cref{eq:gdintro}.
+Notice that, if $\O_F$ has an access to an exact first order oracle for $f$, $\O_{\nabla f}$, and returns the empirical mean at each iteration then we obtain GD over the empirical risk as described in \cref{eq:gdintro}.
 Before we continue, we notice that good generalization of $\O_F$ is sufficient for optimization.
 Indeed, the following result is an easy adaptation of the classical optimization bound for GD:

 \begin{theorem} Let $D$ be an unknown distribution over $\X$ and suppose that $f(w,x)$ is $O(1)$-Lipschitz and convex with respect to $w\in \reals^d$.
 Let $S=\{x_1,\ldots, x_m\}$ be a sample drawn i.i.d from distribution $D$, and consider the update rule in \cref{eq:gdo}.
 Assume that for every iteration $\O_F$ satisfies